M-Kruse/GitRecycle/README.md

 *  /api/repo/missing/ - Lists repo that have been detec
 *  /api/repo/fresh/ - Lists repos that are still fresh and being checked
 *  /api/repo/stale/ - Lists repos that have gone stale
-*  /api/repo/archived/ - Lists repos that have been archived

-ted as missing

 ## Query